Nigel Austin: Career

 In 1991, Austin's first store was small space in Geelong behind a butcher shop run by his grandfather and he sourced merchandise from his father.
 He told Forbes: "The rent was $110 a week; the philosophy [was to] keep the risk as low as possible.
 My goal for the first year was to make $2,000 a week.
 If I could make [that] then I could make $100,000 a year.".
-His cousin, Ashley Hardwick, joined his venture a year later and they raised enough money to open more stores largely leveraging his fathers supply connections.
+His cousin, Ashley Hardwick, joined his venture a year later and they raised enough money to open more stores largely leveraging his father's supply connections.
 Some of those connections still work with his company to this day.
-It took fifteen years for the group to expand to more than fifty stores across Australia, but today stores are found around the world.
+It took fifteen years for the group to expand to more than fifty stores across Australia, and today stores are found around the world.
 The first international store was in New Zealand and has since been followed by locations such as South Africa, Malaysia, Hong Kong and USA.

 Austin and the Cotton On Group started the Cotton On Foundation to support healthcare and education in nations such as Uganda.
 The foundation was started after the baptism of Austin's first son in 2007, when he was asked by the local Parish in Geelong to make a donation to a healthcare centre in the small village of Mannya in Southern Uganda.
 Money is raised through selling specially branded merchandise in group stores such as bracelets, water bottles and tote bags.